-Our learning community provides opportunities to explore and build the skills and qualities needed to create a regenerative present and future for life at all scales: personal, social, and ecological.
-It's a place where we explore our self, communities, and larger human and natural systems.
+Our Learning Community provides opportunities to explore and build the skills and qualities needed to create a regenerative present and future at the personal, social, and ecological levels.
+It's a place where we explore ourselves, our communities, and larger human and natural systems.
 We honor our relationships with our local communities and natural environment by getting out and exploring the woods, Lake Champlain, local food systems, campus organizations, fall foliage, and discovering peaceful places to slow down.
-We seek to deepen and celebrate our sense of place, fostering an atmosphere where everyone find points of connection to their community—the built environments that we inhabit, and the natural landscape that frames our lives.
+We seek to deepen and celebrate our sense of place, fostering an atmosphere where everyone find points of connection to their community—the built environments that we inhabit, and the natural landscape that frame our lives.

 LEARN WHERE YOU LIVE

 Through our explorations and focus on community-building, we seek to challenge and expand commonly held understandings of sustainability while embracing both the complexity of the concept as well as its inherent simplicity.
 In our activities, we seek to provide a space where students can grow their understanding of sustainability while intentionally deciding how they want to live, learn, and work in the world.

 Resident Advisor (RA): Work closely with the Sustainability team as a primary resource for students to build a sense of home and support community connections and involvement.
 Students interested in this position should be on the lookout for RA Info Sessions in November.

 Sustainability Student Employee: If you have a Federal Work-Study award, you may apply to be one of our communities' student employees.
 Learn new skills while helping create a sense of community that is positive, supports inclusion and difference, and raises the excitement for the Learning Community with thoughtful and intentional programs.

 Hall Council Member: A great way to have a voice and action in our Sustainability community.
 More information about Hall Council will be available at the beginning of the fall semester.